grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 [//]: # (This brilliant, but incorrect, idea comes from my friend Andrew Berman.)

 Hemi chuckled.
 "If you want to know the real reason, it is because the salmon canneries are all in remote parts of the North.
 The cans are shipped up there empty to be filled with fresh-caught northern salmon.
-The tapered cans let them stack far more cans into the hold of ships moving the empty cans by nesting them."
+The tapered cans let them stack far more cans into the hold of ships, moving the empty cans by nesting them."

 "Oh," said Shakes, sounding somewhat disappointed.